mozilla-services/heka/docs/source/developing/plugin.rst

 interval.
 Your plugin code can listen on the ticker channel and take action as needed.

-Finally you might have noticed that, unlike the `Input` interface, filters don't need to implement a `Stop` method.
+Observant readers might have noticed that, unlike the `Input` interface, filters don't need to implement a `Stop` method.
 Instead, Heka will communicate a shutdown event to filter plugins by closing the input channel from which the filter is receiving the `PipelineCapture` objects.
-When this channel is closed, a filter should perform any necessary clean-up and then return from the `Run` method.
+When this channel is closed, a filter should perform any necessary clean-up and then return from the `Run` method with a `nil` value to indicate a clean exit.

+Finally, there is one very important point that all authors of filter plugins should keep in mind: if you are *not* passing your received `PipelinePack` object on to another filter or output plugin for further processing, then you *must* call `PipelinePack.Recycle()` to tell Heka that you are through with the pack.
+Failure to do so will cause Heka to not free up the packs for reuse, exhausting the supply and eventually causing the entire pipeline to freeze.

 .. _outputs: